StevenRam7/rock-paper-scissor/README.md

 # Rock-Paper-Scissors

-An rock-paper-scissors application built in React.
+A rock-paper-scissors application built with React.